At a Glance

 1. Focus on strengths.

-Kids with learning and attention issues can struggle in school, so it’s important for extracurricular activities to highlight their strengths.
+Kids with learning and thinking differences can struggle in school, so it’s important for extracurricular activities to highlight their strengths.
 For example, if you have an artistic child who loves to draw or paint, there are a number of art classes he can take.
 If he likes to sing or play an instrument, he can join the school band, orchestra or choir.

 2. Nurture a subject your child enjoys.